Green waste containers

 The mobile green containers can be used free of charge from March 1st to November 30th.
 The collections are cancelled on public holidays.
 The locations of the mobile green containers change in a fixed rhythm.

-Qualified green waste collection points (GAS)
+Qualified green collection points (GAS)

 Opening hours: